pmanko/WHO-SMART-Guidelines/Terminology-Management-with-OCL/DAK-Authoring-Guide.md

 ## Adding Mappings to a Concept

-Any concept, whether they are data elements or input options, can have mappings, including the following:
+Any concept can have mappings, including the following:

 * Internal mappings: Connect two concepts in the DAK dictionary
 * External mappings: Link a DAK dictionary concept to an external vocabulary, such as ICD-10